rmcanany/SolidEdgeHousekeeper/README.md

 You can optionally control the display of the center of mass symbol.
 It can either be shown, hidden, or left unchanged.
 The option is set on the **Configuration Tab -- General Page**.
 To leave the symbol's display unchanged, disable both the `Show` and `Hide` options.
 Note, controlling the symbol display only works for assembly files at this time.

-Occasionally, the physical properties are updated correctly, but the results are not shown in the Variable Table.
-The error is reported in the log file.
+Occasionally, the physical properties are updated correctly, but the results are not carried over to the Variable Table.
+The error is detected and reported in the log file.
 The easiest fix I've found is to open the file in SE, change the material, then change it right back.
 You can verify if it worked by checking for `Mass` in the Variable Table.

 #### Variables add/edit/expose
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
 Access the form using the `Variables edit/add/expose` `Edit` button.
 It is located below the task list on each **Task Tab**.